pandora-auth-ros-pkg/pandora_diagnostics/README.md

 pandora_diagnostics
 ===================

-Data and victim fusion implementation for pandora UGV.
+Diagnostic tool for interface testing  of pandora UGV.